 Reheat haggis in microwave

-To reheat, add to a microwave safe plate or dish such as a PYREX glass casserole dish lid, and cover with a piece of microwave safe parchment paper.
+To reheat, add the haggis to a microwave safe plate or dish such as a PYREX glass casserole dish lid, and cover with a piece of microwave safe parchment paper, or microwave safe food wrap.
+Pierce the food wrap a few times with a skewer or knife to allow steam to escape.

 Reheat haggis in the oven

-Vegan haggis can also be reheated within a hot oven, covered with baking paper, until piping hot throughout.
+Vegan haggis can be reheated within a hot oven, covered with baking paper or foil, until piping hot throughout.

 Reheat haggis on the stove-top